- Location: Iowa

 Proof of financial responsibility is also required for all drivers.
 In most cases, purchasing a car insurance policy is the easiest way to satisfy this requirement.
 Visit our Insurance Center for more information on choosing a policy that fits your needs.

 If you're not sure your license is still valid, you can request a copy of your driving record or check the listed expiration date.
-In some cases, the Iowa Department of Transportation (DOT) allows drivers to renew their licenses up to one year before the expiration date.
-However, you will need to explain why you are requesting an early renewal.
+You may renew up to 30 days before your license expires; in some cases, the Iowa Department of Transportation (DOT) allows drivers to renew their licenses up to 1 year before the expiration date.
+However, you will need to explain why you are requesting an earlier renewal.

 NOTE: To learn how to renew a commercial license, visit our CDL section.

-Your driver's license expires on your birthday.
+Your driver's license expires on date listed.
 However, it is still considered valid for another 60 days after that.
 This is to allow you plenty of time to make the trip to the nearest DOT or County Treasurer's location to renew your license.

 If your license has expired, you'll need to complete the renewal process as soon as possible.
-There are no late fees for renewing past your license expiration date, but you will be ticketed if you're caught driving with an expired license.
+You will be ticketed if you're caught driving with an expired license.

 To determine if your license is expired, request a copy of your driving record or look at the listed expiration date.